jdleesmiller/jotgit/README.md

 Then visit [localhost:3000](http://localhost:3000) in your browser.
 Be sure to try with multiple windows!

-Note: for now, you can ignore the message advising you to upgrade to meteor 0.8.2, because there seems to be a problem with the meteor-bower package in 0.8.2.

 By default, it loads up the test repository in `tests/demo`.
 To point it at another repository, you can either edit `server/jotgit.coffee` or use [meteor settings](http://docs.meteor.com/#meteor_settings) to specify an alternative `projectPath`.

 ## About